dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 The Ames room is a classic illusion in which we generate a misinterpretation of a scene.
-This is a room with a particular shape: it is not rectangular, and both its walls and ceiling and floor are sloped and not parallel.
+This is a room with a particular shape: it is not rectangular, and both its walls and ceiling and floor are sloped and not parallel (**Figure 10**).
 To create the illusion, one of its walls has a carefully placed hole through which we can look and perceive a normal rectangular room (with parallel walls, ceiling, and floor).
 When we look through the hole, our perception is wrong, as we believe we see a normal room when, in fact, we have a distorted room in front of us.
-Moreover, if there are people in the room, depending on their position, we will perceive them as giants or as tiny.
+Moreover, if there are people in the room, depending on their position, we will perceive them as giants or as tiny
+(see a video [here](https://www.zmescience.com/feature-post/health/mind-brain/optical-illusion-ames-room/)).
 The important thing to note here is that the visual stimulus in this case (and in all others) is ambiguous.
 It is compatible with both a rectangular room (as we mistakenly perceive) and the actual scene of the